 2. Contact your health plan.

-3. Submit a confidential communications request
+3. Submit a confidential communications request.

 Your student will visit Student Health for a variety of health concerns, and we know that you will want information about the status of their care.
-If your student is over 15 years of age and self-sufficient, or over 18 years of age, we are required by law to keep that information confidential.
-We will be able to share information only with the written consent of your student, or in cases of an immediate threat to harm themself or others.
+If your student is over 15 years of age and self-sufficient or over 18 years of age, we are required by law to keep that information confidential.
+We will be able to share information only with the written consent of your student, or in cases of an immediate threat to harm themselves or others.

-If you are a UC Merced registered student, as defined by Section 130.00 of the University of California’s Policies Applying to Campus Activities, Organizations and Students (PACAOS), the Family Educational Rights and Privacy Act (FERPA), the California Confidentiality of Medical Information Act (CMIA) and other applicable laws apply.
-The circumstances under which your personally identifiable information may be disclosed are listed in Section 130.00 of the PACAOS, available at PACAOS (PDF) .
+If you are a registered UC Merced student, as defined by Section 130.00 of the University of California’s Policies Applying to Campus Activities, Organizations and Students (PACAOS), the Family Educational Rights and Privacy Act (FERPA), the California Confidentiality of Medical Information Act (CMIA) and other applicable laws apply.
+The circumstances under which your personally identifiable information may be disclosed are listed in Section 130.00 of the PACAOS, available at PACAOS (PDF).

 The below document applies to how information and records regarding your health care at the UC Merced Student Health and Counseling and Psychological Services (SHS/CAPS) may be used and disclosed and how you can get access to this information: Privacy Notice (PDF).